land fragmentation and effect

 1. The type of land ownership practice in an environment or community also affect the land issues of fragmentation

-3. Lack of arable land when we say arable land is simply means land that when we say arable land is simply means land that are still fertile for agricultural purposes that does not require fertilizer for farmers to access them and plant crops for better yield
+3. Lack of arable land when we say arable land simply means land that is still fertile for agricultural purposes that do not require fertilizer for farmers to access them and plant crops for better yield

 4. Overcrowding.